 Run your first Windows Container on your Windows 10

-Windows 10 now comes with container feature available to pro and enterprise version.
-To get started with containers on windows 10, please make sure below pre-requisits are met.
+Windows 10 now comes with container features available to pro and enterprise versions.
+To get started with containers on Windows 10, please make sure the below prerequisites are met.

 Pre-requisites

-Let's ensure we have pre-requisites installed before we get started with docker cli and container installation.
-If you already have below items install, you can skip them and proceed the setup.
+Let’s ensure we have prerequisites installed before we get started with docker cli and container installation.
+If you already have the below items installed, you can skip them and proceed with the setup.

 Windows 10 now comes with container feature available for developers and devops engineers to start using Docker containers in their local environment.
-To enable containers for windows 10, execute below command.
+To enable containers for Windows 10, execute the below command.

 Enable-WindowsOptionalFeature -FeatureName containers -Online -all

-NOTE: Upon installation you will be prompted for rebooting your system after container feature is enabled.
+NOTE: Upon installation, you will be prompted to reboot your system after the container feature is enabled.
 It is recommended that you select yes to reboot your system.

 Install Docker CLI

-Now we will go ahead and download latest docker cli by using Chocolate package management tool.
+Now we will go ahead and download latest docker cli by using the Chocolate package management tool.

 choco install docker